 A system of grade points is used to determine a student's standing for graduation or transfer.
 Grade points are assigned to the respective grades as follows: for each unit of credit, the scholarship grade of "A" is assigned 4 points; "B," 3 points; "C," 2 points; "D," 1 point; "F," "W" and "I," no points.
 A student's work is considered satisfactory when he/she maintains an average of "C" or 2.0 grade point average (GPA) or higher.
-According to Title 5, Section 55200(d), a satisfactory grade is a grade of "A," "B," "C" or "CR".
+According to Title 5, Section 55023, a satisfactory grade is a grade of "A," "B," "C" or "P".
 Withdrawal Grades

-Students who withdraw from class prior to Friday of the fourth week of the semester will not have any notation made on their transcripts.
-After Friday of the fourth week of the semester a record of all classes will be entered on the permanent record card for all students currently enrolled.
-A student may withdraw from full-term length classes up to Friday of the 13th week of the semester.
-The academic record of a student who remains in class beyond the 13th week must reflect a grade of "A," "B," "C," "D," "F" or "I" (incomplete).
+(Title 5, Section 55024) Students who withdraw from class before ten percent (or second week, whichever is less) for full term courses, of the semester receive no notation on their academic record.
+After such time a record of all classes will be entered on the permanent record for all students.
+A notation of "W" will be made indicating a withdrawal from a specific course.
+A student may withdraw from full-term length classes up to the 12th week of the semester.
+The academic record of a student who remains in class beyond the 12th week must reflect a grade of "A," "B," "C," "D," "F" "P," "NP," or "I" (incomplete).
+A student who completes a course by taking a final exam or turning in a final paper or project is not eligible for a late withdrawal under any circumstance.
 Incomplete Grades